Dream holidays for parents & children

 - Hiking recommendations

-- Fane Alm: 10 minutes walk from the upper car park!
+- Fane Alm, the most beautiful alpine Village in South Tyrol: 10 minutes walk from the upper car park!
 This path is also easily accessible with a pushchair!
 In summer a bus takes you to the starting point.
 Follow the road from the lower carpark.

 - Rodenecker Alm: A walk along forest paths leading to a large meadow overlooking the Brixen Basin and Eisacktal Valley, with a wonderful view of the Dolomites, the Peitlerkofel, the Aferer Geisler and Villnöß!
 Also possible with a pushchair!